 GCSE 1 hr 30 per week

-A Level - Independent learning – aprox 3-4 hours a week
+A Level - Independent learning – approx 3-4 hours a week

-The department offers a number of visits and in school workshops e.g. a 4 day visit to Berlin offered to all students taking GCSE history, a Year 9 trenches workshop.
+The department offers a number of visits and in school workshops e.g. a four day visit to Berlin offered to all students taking GCSE History and a Year 9 trenches workshop.

 Key Stage 3

-The aims and rationale of the curriculum in Y7- 9 in History are:
+The aims and rationale of the curriculum in Years 7- 9 in History are:

-The History Department aims to spark and nurture students' interest in, and enthusiasm for, history as well as to and equip students with the academic skills and knowledge they need to write, think and debate like a historian.
+To spark and nurture students' interest in, and enthusiasm for, history as well as to equip students with the academic skills and knowledge they need to write, think and debate like a historian.
 We want students to challenge perceptions about the world around them and understand that history is shaped by a dynamic of narrative and journey into argument.
-We want to give students the opportunity to develop a love of history through experiencing history through innovative teaching methods, which will enable students to formulate and substantiate their own views and interpretations in a critical and analytical way.
+We want to give students the opportunity to develop a love of history through experiencing history via innovative teaching methods, which will enable them to formulate and substantiate their own views and interpretations in a critical and analytical way.

-Year 7 - What is history, Norman conquest, Life in the middle ages, Mediaeval Realms, The Tudors, Life in Tudor England, and the study of Native Americans.
+Year 7 - What is History?
+The Norman Conquest, Life in the Middle Ages, Mediaeval Realms, The Tudors, Life in Tudor England and the study of Native Americans.

-Year 8 - Stuarts, Britain abroad - The Rise and Fall of the British Empire, The Atlantic Slave Trade, Why did people move to the British Isle - a study of Immigration throughout time and Industrial Revolution and its Impact on Life in Britain.
+Year 8 - Stuarts, Britain Abroad - The Rise and Fall of the British Empire, The Atlantic Slave Trade, Why People Moved to the British Isle - A Study of Immigration Throughout Time and Industrial Revolution and its Impact on Life in Britain.

-Year 9 - What Caused WW1, The Course and Impact of WW1, International relation the Rise of the Dictators, Life in Hitler's Germany - a depth study, Why is the Holocaust such a Significant Event and an introduction to GCSE History - International Relations 1945 - 72.
+Year 9 - What Caused WW1?
+The Course and Impact of WW1, International Relations and the Rise of the Dictators, Life in Hitler's Germany - An In Depth Study, Why the Holocaust was such a Significant Event and an introduction to GCSE History - International Relations 1945 - 72.